madfish-solutions/quipuswap-farming/test.md

     - ✅ should fail if farm not found;
     - ✅ should fail if self to self transfer;
+    - ✅ should fail if transfer destination address is equal to contract address;
     - ✅ should fail if not operator is trying to transfer tokens;
     - ✅ should fail if insufficient balance;
     - ✅ should fail if timelock for the sender is not finished (in farms with timelock);